 Application : Applied Explanation on application of the practice : The Board acknowledges its overall responsibility for maintaining a sound system of risk management and internal controls to safeguard the shareholders' investment and the Group's assets as well as establishes the risk appetite of the Group.
 The BRMC is delegated with the oversight role.
-The Board has put in place a formal and structured Group Risk Management Framework , including a Risk Management Policy as the governance structure and processes for risk management on enterprise wide in order to embed the risk management practice into all levels of the Group and to manage key business risks faced by the Group adequately and effectively.
-The Group Risk Management Framework specify the structured risk management process, where each step of the risk and opportunity identification, evaluation, control identification, treatment and control activities are laid down for application by the Risk and Sustainability Management Committee ("RSMC") and Risk Owners.
+The Board has put in place a formal and structured Group Risk Management Framework that are integrated, as the governance structure and processes for the risk management on enterprise wide, in order to embed the risk management practice into all level of the Group and to manage key business risks faced by the Group as well as to optimize key business opportunities available to the Group adequately and effectively.
+The Group Risk Management Framework specify the structured risk management process, where each step of the risk and opportunity identification, evaluation, control identification, treatment and control activities are laid down for application by the RSMC and Risk Owners.
 The Group's risk management is embedded into key processes at all levels of the organisation structure whereby respective Head of Departments (as Risk Owners) are delegated with the responsibility to continuously identify, evaluate and manage the existing and emerging risks, resulting from changes to the internal and external environment faced by the Group by formulating and implementing adequate and effective internal controls to minimise the risk exposure.
 Risk assessment, at gross and residual levels, is guided by the likelihood rating and impact rating that was established based on the risk appetite acceptable by the Board.
-The Internal Audit function is established to review the adequacy and effectiveness of the risk management and internal control system.
+The Internal Audit Function is established to review the adequacy and effectiveness of the risk management and internal control system.
 The Group's internal audit function is outsourced to an independent professional firm that is reporting directly to the AC.
 Further explanation of the risk management and internal control system within the Group, including the process of identification, assessment and monitoring of key business risks are disclosed in the

 Statement on Risk Management and Internal Control in the Annual Report.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are re- encouraged to complete th quired to complete the columns below.
+Non-large companies are secolumns below.

 Measure :

 Timeframe :